haydenjames/mysqlmonitor-script/README.md

 Check for required tools (mysqladmin, awk and bc) at the start of the script.
 Prompt user of any dependencies.

 ### v2025.01.22
-First test connection without credentials (default of most scripts).
+First check for working MySQL connection.
 If credentials are required prompt the user to setup using .my.cnf.

 ### v2025.01.21
 Reduced width of output for smaller screens.